Musée Carnavalet: Napoleon Bonaparte through Louis-Philippe (18001848)

-The Paris of Napoleon III (1848-1871)
+The Paris of Napoleon III (18481871)

 Napoleon III played an important role in creating the present extent and map of Paris.
 On January 6, 1848, he expanded the city from twelve to twenty-one arrondissements. taking in the surrounding communes that were outside the city walls.
-He named Georges Eugene Haussmann, as his prefect of the Seine, and began construction of a new network of tree-lined boulevards and avenues linking new public squares and monuments.
+He named Georges-Eugène Haussmann, as his prefect of the Seine, and began construction of a new network of tree-lined boulevards and avenues linking new public squares and monuments.
 He also demolished blocks of overcrowded and unhealthy housing in the center.
 On the edges of the city he created major parks, including the Bois de Boulogne and Bois de Vincennes, modelled upon the parks he had seen during his exile in London.
 These new Parisian parks soon served as models for parks in other cities, including Central Park in New York.
 In addition, he built new theatres and concert halls, including the Paris Opera, adding to the city's reputation as a cultural capital.

-The siege of Paris and the Paris Commune (1870-1871)
+The siege of Paris and the Paris Commune (18701871)

 Following the capture of Napoleon III by the Prussians at the Battle of Sedan on 2 September 1870, Paris was besieged by the Prussian army.
 Despite shortages of food and water, the city endured the siege until January 1871, when an armistice was signed by the French government.
 A party of leftist Parisians, known as the Paris Commune, refused to accept the armistice or the rule of the French government.
 They seized a park full of cannon, killed two French army generals, and established a separate government.
 The Commune lasted for 72 days, until, during the Semaine Sanglante (21–28 May 1871) the city was recaptured by the French Army.
 In the final days of the Commune, its soldiers set fires and destroyed many Paris landmarks, including the Hotel de Ville and the Tuileries Palace.
 Between 7–10,000 Communards were killed in the street battles or executed by the army immediately afterwards.
 The museum's holdings on these events includes the Binant Series of paintings.